 After traveling, eating, and wine tasting throughout the Mediterranean country in 2015, I vowed to bring my favorite parts home with me.
 That, of course, included vibrant and party-perfect meals!

-Since that life-changing trip, I’ve recreated four of my favorite Spanish dishes:
+Since that life-changing trip, I’ve recreated five of my favorite Spanish recipes:

 - Pan Con Tomate (Spanish bruschetta)